Customer Cases

 Pricing

-How to Identify and Locate Memory Leaks in Android Activities
+How to Find and Fix Memory Leaks in Android Apps (Ultimate Guide)

 When the tester tells you that your XXActivity has leaked, how do you confirm whether it has really leaked?
 After confirming the leak, how do you locate the problem causing the memory leak?